U.S. court rules for Beirut bombing victims in Iran funds case

 The plaintiffs named as defendants Iran and several banks, including Citi, Iran’s state-controlled Bank Markazi, Deutsche Boerse AG’s Clearstream Banking SA unit and Rome-based Banca UBAE.
 The other banks were alleged to have helped Iran conceal its control of the assets and transfer money out of the bank after it was ordered frozen.

 Citi did not oppose the request, but the other banks sought to have the lawsuit dismissed.
-Forrest ruled in the victims’ favor in February 2013.
+Forrest ruled in the victims’ favour in February 2013.

 Clearstream and Banca UBAE settled with the plaintiffs last year.
 But Bank Markazi appealed, saying a federal law passed specifically to allow the Citi funds to be turned over violated a U.S.-Iran treaty.